Lullabot/custom_layouts/README.md

 - Several custom layouts are provided here, which can be further adjusted in the theme.
 - Css classes are managed via a vocabulary.
 There is one vocabulary for general css and another for css to use on titles.
 - We use Chosen to make the class selection super easy.
 That adds tags-style functionality to the simple selector.
+- The code massages the Layout Builder block list to change some category names and block titles so they make more sense in Layout Builder.

 ## Configuration